Normal Size Of Prostate Gland In Cc

 Regular Check-Ups

 One of the most important steps men can take to maintain their prostate health is to undergo regular check-ups.
-These check-ups typically include a digital rectal exam (DRE) and a prostate-specific antigen (PSA) blood test.
+Day to day, these check-ups typically include a digital rectal exam (DRE) and a prostate-specific antigen (PSA) blood test.
 The DRE allows the doctor to physically examine the prostate gland for any abnormalities, while the PSA test measures the level of PSA in the blood, which can indicate prostate inflammation or cancer.

 Regular check-ups are particularly important for men over the age of 50, as the risk of prostate problems increases with age.
 Men with a family history of prostate cancer or other risk factors may need to start check-ups earlier.
 Early detection of prostate issues can significantly improve treatment outcomes.